 iv) A clear business blueprint and definition of end-to-end business processes and workflows

 5. Data Integration

 Data integration is a pertinent part of upgrading that should be given adequate attention before the ERP system goes live.
-Upgrading requires data to be cleansed, migrated and tested before go-live.
+Upgrading requires data to be cleansed, migrated, and tested before go-live.
 The first thing to consider is the integrity of the data.
-Even if you had recently upgraded your software, there are chances that your data may have been compromised during the life of your current ERP.
-A comprehensive strategy that outlines the data migration route to follow is crucial to a successful upgrading exercise.
-Knowing the business processes and ensuring data integrity remain the same until go-live is crucial.
+Even if you had recently upgraded your software, there are chances that your data may have been compromised during the lifecycle of your current ERP.
+A comprehensive strategy that outlines the data migration route is crucial to a successful upgrading exercise.
+Knowing the business processes and ensuring data integrity remains the same until go-live is crucial.

-An upgrade is a critical milestone in a company both in terms of operational efficiency and ERP vendor relationship.
-Working with partners that understand the scope of your ERP upgrade and the needs of your company is crucial to the success of any upgrade.
+An upgrade is a critical milestone in a company, both in terms of operational efficiency and the ERP vendor relationship.
+Working with partners that understand the scope of your ERP upgrade and the needs of your company is critical to the success of any upgrade.